ConductionNL/commonground-gateway/README.md

 [![Artifact Hub](https://img.shields.io/endpoint?url=https://artifacthub.io/badge/repository/commonground-gateway)](https://artifacthub.io/packages/search?repo=commonground-gateway)
 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/b6de6f6071044e1783a145afa27f1829)](https://www.codacy.com/gh/CommonGateway/CoreBundle/dashboard?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=CommonGateway/CoreBundle&amp;utm_campaign=Badge_Grade)

-The common gateway repository gives a quick kubernetes wrapper of the [common gateway symfony bundle](https://github.com/CommonGateway/CoreBundle).
-In other words it doesn't aim to be its own code base but simply contains the files needed to create kubernetes images and helm installers for the core bundle.
+The Common Gateway repository provides a quick Kubernetes wrapper for the Common Gateway Symfony Bundle.
+In other words, it doesn't aim to be its own code base but simply contains the files needed to create Kubernetes images and Helm installers for the core bundle.

-If you are looking for the common gateway code base please look at the core bundle repository instead, that is place where you will find al the appropriate documentation.
+If you are looking for the Common Gateway code base, please refer to the Core Bundle repository instead, as that's where you will find all the appropriate documentation.

 ## Quick start (for local development)
 > **Dependencies**
-> - To clone the codebase to your locale machine you will need git
+> - To clone the codebase to your locale machine you will need Git
-> - To run the gateway your local machine you will need docker desktop.
+> - To run the gateway on your local machine, you will need Docker Desktop.

-You can start up the commongatway locally by cloning the repository to you machine
+You can start up the Common Gateway locally by cloning the repository to your machine
 ````cli
 $ git clone https://github.com/ConductionNL/commonground-gateway
 ````

-After that you need to spin up your local docker setup
+After that, you need to spin up your local Docker setup

 ````cli
 $ docker compose up --build
 ````

-(the --build flag can be ignored the next time you want to run the application)
+(the `--build` flag can be ignored the next time you want to run the application)

-## Quick start (for kubernetes)
+## Quick start (for Kubernetes)
 > **Dependencies**
-> - For installations on kubernetes you will need to install [helm](https://helm.sh/docs/intro/install/) on your local machine.
+> - For installations on Kubernetes, you will need to install Helm on your local machine.
-> - If you need to install lets encrypt you will also need to install [kubectl](https://kubernetes.io/docs/tasks/tools/), but if you previously installed docker desktop then kubectl is already present on your machine (so no installation needed).
+> - If you need to install LetsEncrypt, you will also need to install `kubectl`, but if you previously installed Docker Desktop then `kubectl` is already present on your machine (so no installation needed).

 ### Haven installations
-If you are installing the common gateway on a [haven](https://haven.commonground.nl/) environment you can just run the provided helm installer.
-Before installing the common gateway you need to add it to your helm repositories.
+If you are installing the Common Gateway on a Haven environment, you can just run the provided Helm installer.
+Before installing the Common Gateway, you need to add it to your Helm repositories.

 ````helm
 $ helm repo add common-gateway https://raw.githubusercontent.com/ConductionNL/gateway-ui/refinement-demo-branch/helm/
 ````

-Or if you want to install the gateway as a headless application (without user interfaces)
+Or if you want to install the Gateway as a headless application (without user interfaces)

 ````helm
 $ helm repo add common-gateway https://raw.githubusercontent.com/ConductionNL/commonground-gateway/master/api/helm/
 ````

-After that you can simply install the gateway to your cluster by using the helm installer, if you are using a kubeconfig file to authenticate your self you need to add that as a `--kubeconfig` flag.
-But if you are using another authentication route you can omit the flag.
-When installing an application to helm always choice a name that helps you identify the application and put that in place of `[my-installation]`
+After that, you can simply install the Gateway to your cluster using the Helm installer.
+If you are using a kubeconfig file to authenticate yourself, you need to add that as a --kubeconfig flag.
+However, if you are using another authentication method, you can omit the flag.
+When installing an application to Helm, always choose a name that helps you identify the application and put that in place of [my-installation].

 ````helm
 $ helm install [my-gateway] common-gateway/gateway-ui --kubeconfig=[path-to-your-kubeconfig]
 ````

-This will install the gateway in a bare-bone and production setup on the latest version (you can log versions through the version flag e.g. `--version 2.2`).
-To further configure the gateway we need to set somme environmental values.
+This will install the Gateway in a bare-bones and production setup on the latest version (you can lock versions through the version flag e.g. `--version 2.2)`.
+To further configure the Gateway, we need to set some environmental values.
 A full option list can be found [here]().
-Lets for now assume that you want to switch your gateway from prod to dev-mode, enable cron-runners for asynchronous resource handling, add a domain name to make the gateway publicly accessible and last but not least, use letsencrypt to provide a ssl/https connection.
-In helm we use the `--set` flag to set values.
+Let's for now assume that you want to switch your Gateway from prod to dev-mode, enable cron-runners for asynchronous resource handling, add a domain name to make the Gateway publicly accessible, and last but not least, use LetsEncrypt to provide an SSL/HTTPS connection.
+In Helm, we use the `--set` flag to set values.
 So the total upgrade command would look like:

 ````helm
 $ helm upgrade [my-gateway] --kubeconfig=[path-to-your-kubeconfig] --set  gateway.enabled=true, pwa.apiUrl=https://[your-domain]/api, pwa.meUrl=https://[your-domain]/me, pwa.baseUrl=https://[your-domain], pwa.frontendUrl=https://[your-domain], pwa.adminUrl=https://[your-domain], ingress.enabled=true, global.domain=[your-domain], ingress.hostname=[your-domain], ingress.annotations.cert-manager\.io/cluster-manager=letsencrypt-prod, ingress.tls.0.hosts.0=[your-domain], ingress.tls.0.secretName=[your-domain but replace . with -]-tls, gateway.cronrunner.enabled=true